 Mark Olkowski was born and raised just outside the Bay Area in Northern California.
 Before moving to Texas, he spent seven years living in San Diego.
-Apparently, something was missing out there (surely not good weather), so he relocated to the Dallas area and is here to stay.
-He earned his Bachelors in Psychology at San Diego State University and his Masters in Marital and Family Therapy at Bethel Seminary San Diego.
-Throughout his time there, his love for therapy grew, but his passion for the helping profession was in the making long before.
+He earned his Bachelors in Psychology at San Diego State University and subsequently, gained his Masters in Marital and Family Therapy at Bethel Seminary.
+Apparently, something was missing out there (surely, not the good weather), and he relocated to the Dallas area and is here to stay.

 When it comes to getting to know him, Mark is the kind of guy who goes with the flow.
-Give him a quiet place to read, or a loud get-together, and he’ll be just fine either way.
-He thoroughly enjoys laughter and lightheartedness, even goofiness, but he won’t miss a chance to get “deep” when the occasion calls for it.
+Give him a quiet place to read or a loud get-together, and he’ll be just fine either way.
+He thoroughly enjoys laughter and lightheartedness, but won’t miss a chance to get “deep” when the occasion calls for it.
 More than almost anything, he loves family (but just know that pizza and coffee are high up on his list, and God is at the top), and he would happily spend his life in the service of others.